WaggleNet/BeeSee/detection/results/bee_detection.md

 Implemented and trained Reduced U-Net from the 2017 bee tracking paper: https://arxiv.org/pdf/1712.08324

+In this report, we evaluate the performance on the problem of detecting a dense collection of bees.

 ## Model

 The model is a Reduced U-Net, as described in the paper.
 See `model.py` for implementation details.